-Bromelain is the enzyme which derives from the STEM of the pineapple and has highly anti-inflammatory effects on the body.
+Bromelain is the enzyme which derives from the stem of the pineapple and has highly anti-inflammatory effects on the body.
 You can eat it raw, blend it in a smoothie or have it in powdered form.
-Bromelain powder is also one of the ingredients in our BIX RECOVERY hydration tablet.
+Bromelain powder is also one of the ingredients in BIX Recovery hydration tablet.

 Turmeric is another powerful anti-inflammatory food.
 The main active ingredient in the turmeric root is called curcumin.
 Turmeric can be eaten raw, cooked, or in powder form.
 Also cinnamon, apple cider vinegar, and coconut oil are full of antiseptic components.